Our Philosophy and Approach

 Our Suppliers and Partners

 We expect anyone who does business with any eBay business or subsidiary to share our commitment to protecting fundamental human rights.
 In our Supplier Code of Business Conduct & Ethics, we set forth our strict standards and expectations regarding labor and human rights practices.
 These standards and expectations include a prohibition of the use of forced, bonded, indentured labor or involuntary prison labor; and the unlawful employment of child labor or interference with a child’s education by employing a child in violation of a country’s compulsory education laws.
-Suppliers are also expected to a safe and healthy work environment to prevent accidents or injury arising out of, linked with, or occurring in the course of work or as a result of the operation of employer facilities; pay applicable legal wages under humane conditions; and ensure that women workers receive equal treatment in all aspects of employment.
+Suppliers are also expected to provide a safe and healthy work environment to prevent accidents or injury arising out of, linked with, or occurring in the course of work or as a result of the operation of employer facilities; pay applicable legal wages under humane conditions; and ensure that women workers receive equal treatment in all aspects of employment.
 We also encourage our suppliers and partners to promote and advance the ability of workers within value chain to receive a living wage.

 Our Global Communities